The Key Steps in Planning Your Dream Wedding

 Tell Family and Friends

 After you’ve had a moment to revel in the excitement of your engagement as a couple, you’ll of course want to let your closest family and friends know.
-They’ll want to share in the joy of the moment – we love the idea of a quick Zoom call – as soon as you’ve had time as a couple to reflect together.
+They’ll want to share in the joy of the moment – we love the idea of a quick Facetime call – as soon as you’ve had time to reflect together.
 This personal touch will draw them into the celebration from the very beginning.
 By taking this step first, you not only get to experience their excitement, but you can avoid the potentially awkward situation of having someone accidentally spill the news on social media.
 There will be plenty of time later to alert your larger group of friends and publish your announcement, complete with an engagement photo, on a variety of digital platforms.

 Find Your Wedding Inspiration as a Couple